arencrg/arenbnb_new/README.md

 - 04 Aug 2017 -- More styling, more cute little images.
 I've managed to set a default img for users without a Facebook account, however I find that uploading your own avatar fucks up those who have Facebook Omniauth, so I haven't changed that part yet, might not do it until I absolutely have to.
 Today I worked mostly on designing the indexes (for the bnbrooms and the users) but I've yet to redesign the Devise views.
 Might just make a boring old standardized design for all those forms.
 I plan to adding maps later today tho.

 - 07 Aug 2017 -- I installed the Geocoder gem to add maps to my app.
 So far, things are looking good!
 I plan to add more styling, fix the rows and columns, maybe make the index map stick?
 Not sure what I'm gonna do with that yet, but let's see!

+- 08 Aug 2017 -- Not much progress today.
+It was a long-overdue rest day.

+- 09 Aug 2017 -- I've been able to finish a lot, I think!
+Even without a real messaging platform, I've been able to make do with a robust reservation system.
+I decided to just put the user's own rooms and the rooms he plans to book all in one page (his user profile) instead of making separate pages.
+I feel like I should have some sort of navbar or tabs thing?
+Maybe a little bit of smooth scrolling too.
+Hmm.
+Anyway, I managed to add a little bit more styling here and there.
+Looks like the payment system (PayPal?) will have to be for tomorrow.